Pharmacy Technician

 The lab component of the program provides the learner with the opportunity to integrate practice and theory in a simulated pharmacy setting.

 Semester 1 focuses on community and long term care pharmacy practice.
-Semester 1 is 11 weeks in duration.
 Students must successfully complete all courses in Semester 1 before enrolling in Semester 2.

 Semester 2 focuses on hospital pharmacy practice, including the preparation of sterile products.
-Semester 2 is 11 weeks in duration.
 Students must successfully complete all courses in Semester 2 before enrolling in Semester 3.

 Admission requirements